A Brief Look at United States/American Citizenship

-U.S Citizenship by Birth in the U.S
+American Citizenship by birth in the U.S

-Person(s) born in another country to parents who are United States Citizens or one of whom is a U.S. Citizen may acquire U.S Citizen at birth through the U.S Citizen Parents if eligible.
-These individuals acquire Citizenship automatically, though born abroad.
-They are natural-born American citizens.
+Persons born in another country to parents who are United States Citizens or one of whom is a U.S. Citizen may acquire U.S. citizenship at birth if eligible.
+Despite being born abroad, these individuals are automatically granted citizenship.
+This is because they are natural-born citizens of the United States.

-U.S Citizenship through Naturalization after birth.
+Citizenship in the United States by Naturalization after birth.